ZiyiLiao/Encryption/README.md

 1 <= s <= 81

-s is comprised only of characters in the range ascii[a-z].
+s is comprised only of characters in the range ascii\[a-z].

 ## Solution
-This requires me to place the sentence in the $R\times C$ matrix by row, but print out by column.
+This requires me to place the sentence in the R x C matrix by row, but print out by column.
+Using math, we can know that it just needs to print out the letters by skipping R letters.

+the full solution script is provided [here](Solution.java)